kieranpotts/devboxes/docs/build.md

 $ rm -rf .vagrant
 ```

 Run the following command to update the base base (eg `bento/ubuntu-18.04`) from which the local development box is extended.
+(If the base box has not previously been downloaded to your system, it will be in the next `vagrant up` step.)

 ```sh
 $ vagrant box update